 - Regular cyber-security training sessions for regular staff.

-- Appointing a body or officer(s) who oversees, enforces and trains staff on the firm’s cyber-security policy.
+- Appointing a body or officer(s) who oversees, enforces and also trains staff on the business’s cyber-security policy.

 Whereas the previous step focused on the culture and awareness of cyber-security (‘soft’ strategy), this current step is about enforcing rules and policy (‘hard’ strategy’).
 In general, your cyber-security policy should cover or require:

 - Mandatory procedure (mirroring the NDB Scheme) on how to identify and report data breaches.

 - Procedures for oversight, accountability and lines of authority for decisions relating to personal information security.